rishiiiidha/coin-commander/README.md

    <li>Check specific coins and customize the cryptocurrency coins to check by providing a list of coin symbols as options.</li>
  </ul>
  <h1>Commands</h1>
-   <p>I have meticulously documented a sequence of step-by-step procedures, each accompanied by illustrative images, enabling users to seamlessly navigate and explore the features of the Cryptocurrency Prices Command Line Interface.
-These visual aids serve as a comprehensive guide, facilitating an efficient understanding of the command-line functionalities for accessing and utilizing real-time cryptocurrency data.</p>
+   <h6>I have meticulously documented a sequence of step-by-step procedures, each accompanied by illustrative images, enabling users to seamlessly navigate and explore the features of the Cryptocurrency Prices Command Line Interface.
+These visual aids serve as a comprehensive guide, facilitating an efficient understanding of the command-line functionalities for accessing and utilizing real-time cryptocurrency data.</h6>

    <img width=500px  height=300px src="https://raw.githubusercontent.com/rishiiiidha/coin-commander/main/help/command-1.png">
    <img width=50px  height=50px src="https://raw.githubusercontent.com/rishiiiidha/coin-commander/main/help/arrow.png">